 Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive and experimental methods of research.
 Practice in the definition of problems, formulation of hypotheses, construction of samples, control of variables, and interpretation of results.
 700. (316.)
 Directed Teaching: Community College (4) Cr/NC Prerequisites: Education 666 (not required for psychology majors) and 680, approval of the Community College Admissions Committee, and concurrent registration in Education 630.
 Systematic observation, participation, and teaching under supervision in a community college.
 A weekly seminar or conference is required.
 Application to take this course must be made in the preceding semester by preregistration with the Higher Education Programs Coordinator.
-701. Field Experience as a Reading Specialist (4) Prerequisites: Education 511, 621, 631, 651 and consent of the instructor.
+701. Field Experience as a Reading Specialist (4) Prerequisites: Education 511, 621, 631, 652 and consent of the instructor.
 Supervised experience as a Reading Specialist.
-Approval of local school district required in the semester prior to registration.
-720. Internship in Community College Education (2-6) Cr/NC Prerequisites: Education 666, 680 and teaching or administrative experience in a community college Supervised internship experience in community college administration, curriculum design or other appropriate emphases.
+Approval of instructor and of local school district required in the semester prior to registration.
+720. Internship (1-6) Cr/NC Supervised internship experience.
+Application to take the course must be made early during the preceding semester.
+May be repeated with new content.
+Maximum credit six units applicable on a master's degree. - Prerequisites: Education 666, 680 and teaching or administrative experience in a community A. Community College Education college. - B. School Nursing - Prerequisites: Secondary Education 667, Special Education 500, Health Science and Safety 510, 520, Speech Pathology and Audiology 105. - C. Adult Education Prerequisite: Education 660.

 795A-795B.
 (295A-295B.)
+Seminar (3-3)

-Seminar (3-3) Prerequisites: Education 690 and advancement to candidacy for the Master of Arts degree in education.
+Prerequisites: Education 690 and advancement to candidacy for the Master of Arts degree in education

 An intensive study in selected areas of education culminating in a written project.
 Limited to students following Plan B for the Master of Arts degree in education.

 798. (298.)
-Special Study (1-6) Cr/NC Individual study.
+Special Study (1-6) Cr/NC

+Individual study.
 Maximum credit six units.